 On today's episode we discuss Christianity and diversity with Dr. Eric Bryant.
 Often we focus on our differences and find ourselves divided.
 We've settled for tolerance instead of true embrace.
-Eric's book, Not Like Me: A Field Guide for a Divided World, is celebrating it's 10th anniversary with a rerelease and update for the challenging times we are facing today.
+Eric's book, Not Like Me: Learning to Love, Serve, and Influence Our Divided World, is celebrating it's 10th anniversary with a rerelease and update for the challenging times we are facing today.

 Dr. Eric Michael Bryant serves with Gateway Church in Austin as Lead Pastor for Gateway South and as part of the teaching team along with Senior Pastor John Burke.
 Known for their mottos: “no perfect people allowed” and “come as you are, but don’t stay that way.”